 Keep this in mind, too.
 Paying off debt can be a wise thing to do.
 It can increase your net worth – the difference between what you own (your assets) and what you owe (your liabilities).
 Investing is also important.
 In general, it builds your net worth, too.
-One of these is not necessarily wrong and the other right.
+One of these is not necessarily wrong nor is the other necessarily right.

 Many elements factoring into this decision can be hard to determine – forecasting is not easy!
 For example, we do not know any of the following things with certainty: